dom-kufel/dom-s-kufel.github.io/outreach/2023-01-29-knot_theory_intro.md

 <p>First, we need to say what techniques of disentangling knots are allowed.
 You might be sneaky, and just like Alexander the Great (at least in one version of the <a href="https://en.wikipedia.org/wiki/Gordian_Knot">legend</a>) start cutting the knot under consideration.
 To the disappointment of Zeus, this is not allowed: we deal with the beautiful branch of math known as topology.
 In topology, we are already allowed to do a lot of things (e.g., we can deform the precise geometrical shape of the knot in any way we want!), but cutting/glueing stuff is not one of it, period.</p>

 <p>Second, what does "the simplest possible form of the knot" mean?
 I claim it means that it corresponds to the alternating knot.
-An alternating knot has the following property: if one followed the thread on the knot diagram, she would see over-crossing, followed by under-crossing, followed by over-crossing, followed by ... - you get the "alternating" pattern.</p>
+An alternating knot has the following property: if one followed the thread on the knot diagram, she would see over-crossing, followed by under-crossing, followed by over-crossing, followed by ... - you get the "alternating" pattern.
+See Fig below</p>

 <p>Exercise: Convince yourself that alternating knot cannot be further simplified.
 Are there any exceptions to this?</p>